canonical/data-science-stack/docs/how-to/jupyter-notebook/connect-mlflow.rst

     # Create a new experiment
     c.create_experiment("test-experiment")

-This example shows how to initialize the MLFlow client, check the tracking URI, and create a new experiment.
+This example shows how to initialise the MLFlow client, check the tracking URI, and create a new experiment.
 The `MLFLOW_TRACKING_URI` should already be set in your environment, allowing you to focus on your experiments without manual configuration.

 Further Information
 -------------------